 Station Kitchen & Cocktails – Located inside the Embassy Row Hotel, Station Kitchen offers an eclectic atmosphere and delicious drinks.
 It’s a fun place to meet up after dinner and it’s open late!

 La Colombe – A Philadelphia based coffee shop, La Colombe has some of the best coffee in the DC area.
 Their drip coffee as well as their cappuccinos were fantastic.
 I can’t speak to all their pastries but the single pastry I tried was phenomenal so I think it’s safe to say that anything you try here will be great.

 WHERE TO STAY

-Embassy Row Hotel – Embassy Row Hotel is the perfect choice for a weekend stay in Washington DC.
+Embassy Row Hotel – Embassy Row Hotel is the perfect addition to your Washington DC weekend itinerary.
 It is ideally located on Massachusetts Avenue and is far enough away from the masses of tourists yet sits between the Smithsonian/Monument area of DC and Georgetown.
 If you are averse to walking, then you can easily opt for public transport or taxi to get you to the right section.
 We love walking and enjoyed the trek from one place to the next.